Cats & Dogs: The Revenge of Kitty Galore: Plot

 Dogs and cats are secretly highly intelligent, capable of speech, and maintain spy agencies to protect the world.
 In Germany, a bloodhound named Rex discovers a Cocker Spaniel puppy stealing secret codes.
-The thief reveals herself to be Kitty Galore, a hairless Sphynx cat, in disguise.
+The thief is revealed to be Kitty Galore, a hairless Sphynx cat, in disguise.
 After she escapes, Rex alerts the agents that he has spotted her.
 At a San Francisco used car dealership, the mascot Crazy Carlito (dressed like Uncle Sam) plans to bomb the building.
 Police officer Shane Larson and his dog Diggs arrive on the scene.
 Diggs recklessly retrieves the detonator from Carlito but bites it in the process, blowing up the building.
-Butch and Lou, now a fully grown Beagle and the head of D.O.G.
+Butch and Lou, the latter now a fully grown Beagle and the head of D.O.G.
 HQ, watch the incident.
 Lou wants to recruit Diggs as an agent, and Butch reluctantly agrees.

 Diggs is locked in the police kennels to prevent further accidents.
-Butch brings him to D.O.G.
-HQ.
-After tracking down a pigeon named Seamus with valuable information, Diggs and Butch meet a M.E.O.W.S.
-(Mousers Enforcing Our World's Safety) agent named Catherine, who is also in pursuit of Seamus.
-Catherine reveals that Kitty Galore is a former M.E.O.W.S. agent named Ivana Clawyu who fell into a vat of hair removal gel in a cosmetics factory when a guard dog chased her while on a mission.
-Humiliated by her fellow agents, Kitty left M.E.O.W.S. and, thrown out by her former family due to her appearance, vowed revenge on cats, dogs and humans.
+Shane decides to adopt him.
+However, the police commissioner will not allow it, claiming that Diggs is owned by the state.
+Afterwards, Butch brings him to D.O.G.
+HQ and informs him of Kitty Galore and the mission at hand.
+After tracking down a carrier pigeon named Seamus with valuable information, Diggs and Butch meet a M.E.O.W.S.
+(Mousers Enforcing Our World's Safety) agent named Catherine, who is also in pursuit of Seamus and Kitty Galore.
+Catherine reveals that Kitty Galore is a former M.E.O.W.S. agent named Ivana Clawyu who fell into a vat of hair removal cream in a cosmetics factory when a guard dog chased her while on a mission.
+Humiliated by her fellow agents, Kitty left M.E.O.W.S., and after being thrown out by her former family due to her appearance, vowed revenge on cats, dogs and humans.

 Lou forms an alliance with Tab Lazenby, head of M.E.O.W.S, to take down Kitty Galore.
 At a cat lady's home, the team discover that Calico, Mr. Tinkles' former aid, has been sending stolen technology to Kitty via pigeons.
 Diggs attacks Calico, who tries to drown the team in cat litter.
 They escape and interrogate Calico, who claims not to know Kitty's whereabouts but does know where his former boss is.